Regalis11/BaroModDoc/docs/Editors/CharacterEditor.md

 ![](img_CharacterEditor/AnimationSettings.png)

-There are currently four **animation types** for the characters that you can edit: 'Walk', 'Run', 'SwimSlow', and 'SwimFast'.
+There are currently four main **animation types** for the characters that you can edit: 'Walk', 'Run', 'SwimSlow', and 'SwimFast' (Humanoids also have 'Crouch').
 Each of the animations is defined in a separate file and they have distinct parameters.
 Some of the parameters are common to all, some specific to the animation type.
 Most of these you don't have to worry about, because you can easily experiment with the widgets that are drawn over the characters.

 **TIP**: Press \[e\] to switch between walking and swimming animations.
 Press \[Left shift\] to switch between slow and fast movement animations.
 There's also a drop down for selecting the animations.